ecor/MeteoDataTrentino/README.md

 ### Support or Contact

 Having trouble with MeteoDataTrentino and documentation does not help you?
-Check on the contact form of [Rendena100.eu](http://www.rendena100.eu/) or contact the package mantainer.
+Check on the contact form of [Rendena100.eu](http://www.rendena100.eu/) or contact the package maintainer.